binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Location

 Segmentation is useful, and a common technique in helping to build resistance against attacks.
 It does introduce some complexity though.
-With complexity comes the added likely-hood of introducing a fault.
+With complexity comes the added likelihood of introducing a fault.

 #### Datastore Compromise

 If you follow the advice in the [countermeasures](#web-applications-countermeasures-data-store-compromise) section, you will be doing more than most other organisations in this area.
-It is not hard, but if implemented it could increase complacency/over confidence.
-Always be on your guard.
-Always expect that although you have done a lot to increase your security stance, a determined and experienced attacker is going to push buttons you may have never realised you had.
-If they want something enough and have the resources and determination to get it, they probably will.
-This is where you need to put strategies in place to deal with post compromise.
+It is not hard, but if implemented, it could increase complacency/overconfidence.
+Always be on guard.
+Always expect that, although you have done a lot to increase your security stance, a determined and experienced attacker is going to push buttons you may have never realised you had.
+If they want something enough, and have the resources and determination to get it, they probably will.
+This is where you need to put strategies in place to deal with post-compromise.
 Create processes (ideally partly automated) to deal with theft.

-Also consider that once an attacker has made off with your data-store, even if it is currently infeasible to brute-force the secrets, there may be other ways around obtaining the missing pieces of information they need.
-Think about the paper shredders as discussed in the Physical chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) and the associated [competitions](http://archive.darpa.mil/shredderchallenge/).
+Also consider that once an attacker has made off with your datastore, even if it is currently infeasible to bruteforce the secrets, there may be other ways around obtaining the missing pieces of information they need.
+Think about paper shredders as discussed in the Physical chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) and the associated [competitions](http://archive.darpa.mil/shredderchallenge/).
 With patience, most puzzles can be cracked.
 If the compromise is an opportunistic type of attack, they will most likely just give up and seek an easier target.
 If it is a targeted attack by determined and experienced attackers, they will probably try other attack vectors until they get what they want.

-Do not let over confidence be your weakness.
+Do not let overconfidence be your weakness.
 An attacker will search out the weakest link.
 Do your best to remove weak links.

 ### Lack of Authentication, Authorisation and Session Management {#web-applications-risks-that-solution-causes-lack-of-authentication-authorisation-and-session-management}

 This is a complex topic with many areas that the developer must understand in order to make the best decisions.
 Having team members that already have strengths in these areas can help a lot.
-The technologies are moving fast, but many of the concepts encountered are similar across the technology generations.
-It helps to have a healthy fear, some experience of what can go wrong, and an understanding of just how many concepts must be understood in order to piece together a solution that is going to work well and resist the attacks of your enemies.
+The technologies are moving fast, but many of the concepts encountered are similar across technology generations.
+It helps to have a healthy fear, some experience with what can go wrong, and an understanding of just how many concepts must be understood in order to piece together a solution that is going to work well, and resist attacks.

-The flows, what they are, how they work and in which situations you should use any one of them, can easily be misunderstood.
+The flows, what they are, how they work, and in which situations you should use any one of them, can easily be misunderstood.

-When navigating the edge-cases and deciding on specific paths, the developer can often end up at a dead-end and must back-track/re-architect their approach.
+When navigating the edge cases and deciding on specific paths, the developer can often end up at a dead end and must backtrack/re-architect their approach.

-There are risks that you may misinterpret any of the specifications, such as OAuth and OpenID, as these are complicated and fraught with concepts that can be easily misunderstood.
+There is the risk that you may misinterpret any of the specifications, such as OAuth and OpenID, as these are complicated and fraught with concepts that can be easily misunderstood.

-In regards to securing sessions, you have some options.
-If you are constrained by business requirements that insist that you use cookies, then your attack vectors are more dispersed (XSS and CSRF).
-If you are not constrained to use cookies, and decide to use LocalStorage for all storage of client-side session artefacts, then you can reduce your scope of focus to just XSS, but your XSS defence strategy is going to need to be water tight.
+With regard to securing sessions, you have some options.
+If you are constrained by business requirements that demand you use cookies, then your attack vectors are more dispersed (XSS and CSRF).
+If you are not constrained to use cookies, and decide to use LocalStorage for all storage of client-side session artifacts, then you can reduce your scope of focus to just XSS, but your XSS defence strategy is going to need to be watertight.

 ### Cryptography on the Client (AKA Untrusted Crypto) {#web-applications-risks-that-solution-causes-cryptography-on-the-client}

-The Web Cryptography API specification provides [algorithm recommendations](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html#algorithm-recommendations-implementers), that are not necessarily optimal, such as the most commonly used 30 year old AES-**CBC** mode of operation that has known vulnerabilities, and caveats that you must know about in order to use securely, such as:
+The Web Cryptography API specification provides [algorithm recommendations](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html#algorithm-recommendations-implementers) that are not necessarily optimal, such as the most commonly used 30 year old AES-**CBC** mode of operation that has known vulnerabilities, and caveats that you must know about in order to use securely, such as:

 * The message must be padded to a multiple of the cipher block size
 * Encryption is sequential, it cannot be parallelized, because each block of plaintext must be XORed with the previous block of ciphertext before being encrypted.
 Because of this, each block of ciphertext depends on all previously processed blocks of plaintext up to that point